briadelour/SmartenOldLaundryAppliances/README.md

 ### 1. Configure the Vibration Sensor

-Before installing the vibration sensor on your dryer, configure the DIP switches for optimal battery life and sensitivity:
+Before attaching the ThirdReality Vibration Sensor on your dryer, configure the DIP switches for optimal battery life and sensitivity:

 **DIP Switch Settings:**
 - **SIREN:** OFF (Position 1) - Disables the built-in siren since Home Assistant will handle notifications, preserving battery life